Pros / LifeShield charges less for monitoring and mobile access than most other services.

 Verdict / LifeShield is an affordable home security system with good contract terms.

 LifeShield is a solid option for budget-conscious homeowners looking for simple, effective home security with cheap monitoring.
 The company makes its own equipment in order to offer competitively priced security systems that you install yourself.
-The high starting costs, short warranty and lack of home automation features are disappointing but help keep this system affordable.
+The high starting costs and short warranty are disappointing but help keep this system affordable.

 If you need help with installation or have a problem with the system, you can contact support representatives via social media, live chat, phone or email.
 There's also an extensive selection of FAQs and tutorials.
 A one-year warranty helps you replace faulty equipment but is shorter than that of most home security systems.

-Each LifeShield system comes with at least two door and window sensors, a motion detector, a keychain remote and a fire safety sensor that listens for smoke alarms.
-There's also a mobile app to remotely arm and disarm your system.
+LifeShield has three equipment packages with predetermined equipment, but also allows you to buy equipment a la carte based on your specific needs.
+You can choose equipment such as door and window sensors, motion detectors, keypad, touchpad control panels, keychain remotes and fire safety sensors that listen for smoke alarms.
+There's also a mobile app to remotely arm and disarm your system and you don’t have to pay extra to use it, unlike other providers.
 You can purchase other security devices to supplement your system, such as extra sensors to detect freezing, flooding and loud sounds like breaking glass.

 - Monthly Monitoring Fee